bioinf-benchmarking/mapping-benchmarking/Readme.md

 ### Run benchmarks locally
 1. Install Snakemake and Conda if you havn't already.
 2. Clone this repository
-3. Install Python requirements: `pip install -r python_requirements.txt`
+3. Install the python package: `cd mapping-benchmarking && pip install . `
 4. Run:

 You can generate a test report to check that the pipeline is working.
 This takes about 10 minutes to finish: